Scale-Dependent Gravitational Couplings in Parameterised Post-Newtonian Cosmology: Evolution using Parameterised Equations

 As well as considering the fractional error introduced from evolving the parameterised equations with the simple interpolation, it is also of interest to consider the relative size of this error compared to the difference in density contrast that occurs due to changing the underlying theory of gravity (which is, after all, the signal that we would ultimately hope to detect).
 These two things are displayed at $\tau_0$, and over a range of spatial scales, in the left-hand plot of Figure \ref{fig_deltaratio_theories}.
 Here we have chosen to plot the fractional error in $\delta \rho$ for an example theory with $\omega=10$ and $\Omega_\Lambda=0.7$ (the blue curve in each of the panels in Figure \ref{fig_deltaratio}), with the change in density contrast that one gets from increasing the value of $\omega$ to $100$ and $10^6$ (keeping $\Omega_\Lambda=0.7$ for all curves).
-It can be seen that the effects from changing the value of $\omega$ is much larger than the error introduced from the imperfect interpolating function, suggesting that parameter constraints obtained from evolving the parameterised equations directly should not be strongly biased.
+It can be seen that the effects from changing the value of $\omega$ is much larger than the error introduced from the imperfect interpolating function, suggesting that { the bias on constraints on the parameters will be small compared to any detected deviation from General Relativity.
+Of course this bias should still be understood or modelled, which would presumably be at the expense of adding further parameters to the framework.}